cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ##### Sending packets

-The `sendPacket` function is called by the IBC handler when an IBC packet is submitted to the newtwork in order to send *data* in the form of an IBC packet. ∀ `Payload` included in the `packet.data`, which may refer to a different application, the application specific callbacks are retrieved from the IBC router and the `onSendPacket` is the then triggered on the specified application.
-The `onSendPacket` executes the application logic.
-Once all payloads contained in the `packet.data` have been acted upon, the packet commitment is generated and the sequence number bound to the `channelSourceId` is incremented.
+The `sendPacket` function is called by the IBC handler when an IBC packet is submitted to the newtwork in order to send *data* in the form of an IBC packet.
+The `sendPacket` function executes the IBC core logic and atomically triggers the application logic execution via the activation of the `onSendPacket` callback.
+Indeed ∀ `Payload` included in the `packet.data`, which refers to a specific application, the callbacks are retrieved from the IBC router and the `onSendPacket` is the then triggered on the application specified in the `payload` content.
+Once all payloads contained in the `packet.data` have been processed, the packet commitment is generated and the sequence number bound to the `channelSourceId` is incremented.

 The `sendPacket` core function MUST execute the applications logic atomically triggering the `onSendPacket` callback ∀ application contained in the `packet.data` payload.